 If your son or daughter plays a contact sport, you need to know about this.

-NeuraPerformance Brain Center is changing the game when it comes to baseline testing for the diagnosis and treatment of concussions.
+NeuraPerformance Brain Center - A Plasticity® Company is changing the game when it comes to baseline testing for the diagnosis and treatment of concussions.
 There is no longer any need for you to visit us in person to receive your baseline testing service.
 We’ll come to you!

 We are proud to introduce our newest service: the baseline testing mobile lab.
 We’re very excited about this service as it offers clients across Denver the convenience that is unheard of within the concussion treatment industry.
 Now, you can schedule your baseline test for a time most convenient for you, or you can even request mobile testing for the entire high school football team that you coach.
 We’ll park right next to practice!

 Don’t Hesitate To Get In Touch With Us For More Information Or To Schedule Your Baseline Testing Session.

 Once athletes reach the collegiate level, the NCAA requires at least one baseline concussion assessment prior to participation for every varsity level athlete, but the physicians at NeuraPerformance can’t help but worry about younger athletes, for whom no such requirement exists.
 If you’re a parent or a coach, we highly recommend pre-season baseline concussion testing for all of your young athletes.
 These tests make diagnoses and subsequent concussion treatments much simpler; if a child is hit, all we need to do is perform another test to be compared to the baseline, at which time we can decide whether or not the child’s brain is functioning as it is supposed to be.